blakeblackshear/frigate/docs/docs/installation.md

       - "1935:1935" # RTMP feeds
     environment:
       FRIGATE_RTSP_PASSWORD: "password"
+      PUID: 1000 # uid for frigate process
+      PGID: 1000 # gid for frigate process
 ```

 If you can't use docker compose, you can run the container with something similar to this: